Fadzai-Roselyn/Transforming-and-Analyzing-Data-with-SQL/README.md

-# Final-Project-Transforming-and-Analyzing-Data-with-SQL
+# Transforming-and-Analyzing-Data-with-SQL

 ## Project/Goals
 To get more hands on and more familar with SQL
-To try and figure out how to put across the queries but to also remember to ask for assistance where needed To figure out how the data presented can help to answer questions about the ecommerce business
+To learn about query strucruring
+To use the data to answer business questions as well as generate my own questions

 ## Process
-### (your step 1)
 i.
-Creating the ecommerce database
+Creating the ecommerce database ii.
+Creating tables, example;

-ii.
-Clicking the dropdown arrow on the schema to access empty tables

-iii.
-Right click on tables to start creating them, example;

      CREATE TABLE all_sessions (